 All Directors, officers, committee members, agents, employees, volunteers, and all others performing services for or on behalf of AGYC shall do so in a manner he or she believes to be in the best interest of AGYC, and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position in similar circumstances.

-The P&Ps may be amended by the initiative process or through Board action and approval.
+The P&Ps may be amended by the initiative process as defined in the Membership Meetings subsection

+or through Board action and approval.
 Members may propose changes by presenting an initiative petition, signed by five percent of the members in good standing, and approved by a majority vote at a sanctioned membership meeting.
 Amendments proposed by Board members shall be introduced and discussed at a meeting prior to the one at which action is taken by the Board.

 1.2 Membership Meetings